tochka-public/Tochka.JsonRpc/docs/en/overview.md

 # Overview

-This is a set of packages to help make JSON Rpc 2.0 APIs like you used to with ASP.Net Core (MVC/REST).
+This is a set of packages to help build JSON Rpc 2.0 APIs like you are used to with ASP.Net Core (MVC/REST).
 You only need couple of lines in `Program.cs`, and a different base class for your controllers.

 **Note:** in this doc, JSON Rpc protocol is mentioned without version, implying `2.0`.